 Details and information of configuration items are included in configuration records in a configuration management system.
 However, this information and details of the configuration items can be located in storages, external disks, CD-ROMs, DVD-ROMs etc. For instance, a Microsoft Office CD-ROM is a configuration item of a company and stored in a CD-ROM.
 The definitive media library is the location of where all these configuration item data and details are stored.

-The definitive media library may also contain associated configuration items such as licenses and documentation.
+The DML may also contain associated configuration items such as licenses and documentation.
 For instance, if a Microsoft Office license can be installed on a computer of a company only if Microsoft Windows is installed first.
 This is a relationship between two licenses and this kind of association can be included in the definitive media library.

 Only software from the definitive media library can be used